-Due to certain restrictions and qualification requirements under PRC law that apply to foreign investment in China's education industry, we conduct substantially all of our education business in China through contractual arrangements between our wholly owned subsidiaries in China, New Oriental China, and the schools and subsidiaries and shareholder of New Oriental China.
+Due to certain restrictions and qualification requirements under PRC law that apply to foreign investment in China's education industry, we conduct substantially all of our education business in China through contractual arrangements between our wholly owned subsidiaries in China, New Oriental China and its schools and subsidiaries and the shareholder of New Oriental China.
 New Oriental China's schools and subsidiaries hold the requisite licenses and permits necessary to conduct our educational services business in China and operate our schools and learning centers and have been directly conducting our education business and operating our schools and learning centers.

 Net Revenues.
-In the fiscal years ended May 31, 2012, 2013 and 2014, we generated total net revenues of US\$753.2 million, US\$959.9 million and US\$1,138.9 million, respectively.
+In the fiscal years ended May 31, 2013, 2014 and 2015, we generated total net revenues of US\$959.9 million, US\$1,138.9 million and US\$1,246.8 million, respectively.
 Our revenues are net of PRC business taxes and related surcharges as well as refunds.